 Doctor monitors the condition of the pregnant woman

-On June 24, Dr. Giang Minh Nhat - Head of the Cardiovascular Resuscitation Unit - Department of Cardiology, Gia Dinh People's Hospital, said that the doctors tried to save both mother and baby.
-This was a big challenge, the doctors had to control the blood pressure while ensuring 2 continuous blood filtration cycles to treat kidney failure and stabilize myocardial damage.
-Another important thing is that the obstetrician must constantly monitor the health of the fetus.
+On June 24, Dr. Giang Minh Nhat - Head of the Cardiovascular Intensive Care Unit - Department of Cardiology, Gia Dinh People's Hospital, said that doctors tried to save both mother and baby.
+This was a big challenge, doctors had to control blood pressure while ensuring 2 continuous blood filtration cycles to treat kidney failure and stabilize myocardial damage.
+Another important thing is that the obstetrician must constantly monitor the health of the fetus closely.

 After 1 week of intensive treatment, the patient's blood pressure was more stable, liver damage and myocardial damage recovered spectacularly, the fetus's health was stable, however, severe kidney damage could only partially recover.
-The patient was discharged from the hospital at 27 weeks of gestation and continued to be monitored as an outpatient according to the high-risk pregnancy care process at Gia Dinh People's Hospital.
+The patient was discharged from the hospital at the 27th week of pregnancy and continued to be monitored as an outpatient according to the high-risk pregnancy care process at Gia Dinh People's Hospital.

-When Ms. D.'s medical condition was more stable, the fetus developed well.
-By the 32nd week, her blood pressure became difficult to control, resistant to all antihypertensive drugs that could be used during pregnancy, and her kidney damage rapidly worsened again.
-At this point, the pregnancy had matured to a certain extent, and the baby's chance of survival after birth was high.
-The panel of experts agreed to terminate the pregnancy, in order to better stabilize the mother's worsening medical condition.
+When Ms. D's medical condition was more stable, the fetus developed well.
+By the 32nd week, her blood pressure became difficult to control, resistant to all antihypertensive drugs that can be used during pregnancy, and her kidney damage rapidly worsened again.
+At this time, the pregnancy had matured to a certain extent, and the baby's chance of survival after birth was high.
+The panel of experts agreed to terminate the pregnancy in order to better stabilize the mother's worsening medical condition.

 On the evening of June 22, Ms. D. gave birth to a healthy baby girl to the joy of all the doctors and her family.